What is Computer Programming and How to Become a Computer Programmer

 "The hope is that the computer program will become such a widely adopted system that it needs long-term support, particularly to extend its current functionality," Frederick said.
 "The terms computer software and computer programming are used interchangeably except software can get rather large."

 Computer programmers create instructions for a computer to execute by writing and testing code that enables applications and software programs to operate successfully.
 Computer programmers use specialized languages to communicate with computers, applications and other systems to get computers and computer networks to perform a set of specific tasks.
 Languages like C++, Java, Python and more allow programmers – often working closely with software developers and engineers to build programs that allow “search, surfing and selfies,” according to ComputerScience.org.

 There are many programming languages but some have emerged as the most popular.
-Industry blog The Crazy Programmer recently listed the top 10 programming languages being used in 2018 based on a survey of 100,000 programmers.
-They include:
+CareerKarma listed the most common programming languages in 2021 based on job openings.

 - Testing software performance.

 - Collaborating with others to resolve information technology issues.

 Many computer programmers begin as self-taught enthusiasts, and a persistent interest in programming can be an asset in your career because continued learning is vital to a computer programmer.

 "Getting a degree is a good way to get started in a career, and it gives you a foundation to organize your experiences," said Curtis George, a computer science technical program facilitator at SNHU.
 "Ultimately though it's the experience that makes you a great programmer.
 In addition to having experience, a successful programmer always keeps up with the latest computer languages, algorithm processes and software industry trends."